Finding the Best Places to Retire Since 2006!

-Neighborhoods are well-tended with tropical landscaping.
-Ranch ramblers and raised ranch ramblers are common, and many back to a lake.
+Most of the lakes are small but give Lake Mary a soothing quality.
+Neighborhoods are well-tended with tropical landscaping, and ranch ramblers and raised ranch ramblers are common.
+Many homes back to one of the lakes.
 The Forest is a secluded 55+ community.
 Downtown boasts a healthy assortment of boutiques and restaurants clustered around Central Park.
 The park is also home to Saturday's farmers' market and Wednesday's WineART where visitors mingle with local artists and enjoy live music.
 The Lake Mary Car Show sets up shop in the park during the summer.
 Liberty Park has a nature trail and lakeshore fishing.
 Two golf courses, a tennis center and a sporting complex have a Lake Mary address.
 Seminole State College hosts a planetarium and a theater program with regular public performances.
 Classes at the Art Studio of Lake Mary range from drawing and cartooning to sewing and sculpting.

 Climate: Summers have temperatures in the upper 80s and low 90s.
 Winters have temperatures in the 50s, 60s and 70s.
 On average, the area receives 58 inches of rain per year.

 At Least One Hospital Accredited by Joint Commission?
 No, but Florida Hospital Lake Mary is accredited by DNV Healthcare.

 Crime Rate: Below the national average